 By Robin Cronan, 14th July 2015

 Mobile devices and location-based technologies are increasing in production volumes, adoption rates and usage.
 Very soon planet Earth will be home to more smartphone devices than people.
-Most of us check our smartphones first thing in the morning and last thing at night.
+Most of us check our smartphones first thing in the morning and the last thing at night.
 These devices are becoming an ever increasingly integral part of our daily lives.

 What this means for marketers is that there is an abundance of rich data to access and analyse.
 It provides opportunities for more specific segmentation and targeting and opens up new avenues to reach those refined audience selections.
 Marketers are able to exploit radical new payment systems and devise new and innovative tactical plans to meet the changing nature of how people search, research and shop through their mobile devices.